Study across the pond in the UK!

 ||$100 - $200

 ||$400 - $500

 ||$1000 - $1800

 3Essential living expenses includes but is not limited to: toiletries, cell phone, emergency funds, laundry, clothing, utilities, basic travel and entertainment, etc.

 4Students are encouraged to maintain a US based health insurance plan while abroad (to exempt out of AppState insurance students must follow the App exemption process - proving that they have insurance coverage for the entirety of the semester.

 5Personal Travel and Spending amounts will vary by student and will be affected by how often a student goes out, travels, and the items they purchase.

 Please note that non-billable costs are estimates only and will be affected by personal spending habits, currency fluctuations, etc. Prices listed in USD unless otherwise noted.

 Students are encouraged to start planning for their study abroad program costs well in advance.
 Please use the Student Financial Planning Worksheet to help estimate your anticipated expenses and your anticipated financial resources.
 When planning for estimated additional costs students are encouraged to research currency conversion rates.
-Students can find more information about estimated living costs on the Keele website.
 To see the estimated total costs of this program please visit the program budget sheets: Fall, Spring, Academic Year.